A moist orange-flavored phyllo cake that is simple to make and perfect for any occasion.

 Bring to a boil.
 Reduce to a simmer and cook about 5-6 minutes.
 Remove from heat and allow to completely cool.

 Beat the sugar and eggs together until thick and pale yellow in color.
+Add the baking powder and mix until incorporated.

 Mix in the phyllo slices, a handful at a time.
 Use 2 forks to mix them in evenly.

-Fold in the orange zest.
+Fold in the orange zest and the chocolate.

 Bake for about 1 hour.
 The cake will be golden when ready.